A list of the most up-to-date government advice for housing providers regarding the coronavirus outbreak. This guide will be updated every day

 Buying and selling homes

-The Housing Ombudsman has issued guidance for landlords on complaints handling during the coronavirus, including arrangements for information requests and implementing its orders.
+The Housing Ombudsman has issued guidance for landlords on complaints handling during the coronavirus pandemic, including arrangements for information requests and implementing its orders.
+The latest update was published on 8 April and has detailed advice on how to handle complaints about repairs but also social distancing complaints about neighbours.

 This guidance is from the Department for Work and Pensions and it covers the entire UK.
 It includes advice on how to claim benefits during the outbreak, both if you are an existing claimant or if you need to submit a new claim.
 People claiming benefits no longer have to attend the job centre in person for the next three months.